docker/docs/docker-cloud/builds/link-source.md

 If you are the owner of a Github organization you can grant or revoke Docker Cloud's access to the organization's repositories.
-Depending on the GitHub organization's settings, you might be able to grant this access even if you are not an organization owner.
+Depending on the GitHub organization's settings, you may need to be an organization owner.

 If the organization has not had specific access granted or revoked before, you can often grant access at the same time as you link your user account.
 In this